LadyAleena/site-old/README.md

 [Collections](/Collections): My collections of books, music, and movies.

+[Fandom](/Fandom): Pages about things I am a fan of such as crossovers, Xanth, and more.

 [Miscellany](/Miscellany): My random thoughts and other stuff.

-[Movies](/Movies): Lists of movies by genre and series and an essay on crossover cosmologies.
+[Movies](/Movies): Lists of movies by genre and series.

 [Role_playing](/Role_playing): Role playing information I made up or collated over the years.
 It is all based on AD&D 2nd Ed.